 Many application areas increasingly rely on data analytics, machine learning, and AI methods.
 It is therefore an important goal of ScaDS.AI to develop applied AI and Big Data in Life Sciences and Medicine, Environmental and Earth Sciences, Software Engineering, Physics and Chemistry, as well as Engineering and Business.
-Core topics include data-driven modeling, surrogate models, physics-informed machine learning, and inverse design using AI and ML approaches suitably adapted to the challenges of the specific application domain.
+Core topics of the applied AI and Big Data research area include data-driven modeling, surrogate models, physics-informed machine learning, and inverse design using AI and ML approaches suitably adapted to the challenges of the specific application domain.
 Data science and machine learning methods like sparse multi-dimensional inference, surrogate modeling, robust maps, as well as invertible and constrained neural networks provide unifying challenges for applications across domains, from medicine to software engineering.
 Addressing them jointly will greatly benefit from the synergies generated in ScaDS.AI.

 In the life sciences and medicine, this includes research in applications ranging from personalized therapies over drug discovery and medical image analytics, to providing infrastructures and predictive models for health and pandemics data.
 Our research provides tailor-made AI-based algorithms and solutions for this.
 We collaborate with various research hospitals and centers for digital health in order to explore AI technologies within realistic clinical settings.